Bobby Doyle (Scottish footballer): Career

 Having previously played in Scottish junior football, Doyle signed for English side Barnsley in December 1972.
-After winning Barnsley's Player of the Year award and being named in the PFA’s Fourth Division team of the season for the 1974–75 season, he signed for Peterborough United in July 1976 for a fee of £20,000.
+After winning Barnsley's Player of the Year award and being named in the PFA's Fourth Division team of the season for the 1974–75 season, he signed for Peterborough United in July 1976 for a fee of £20,000.
 He moved to Blackpool in 1979 for a fee of £110,000, making 49 league appearances and scoring two goals, before joining Portsmouth in December 1980 for a £75,000 fee, winning the Third Division championship in 1983.
-A move to Hull City followed two years later where he established himself in midfield during the club's promotion bid in 1985-86, before a broken leg in a pre-season friendly against Doncaster Rovers in July 1986 effectively ended his career, with Doyle retiring in 1987.
+A move to Hull City followed two years later where he established himself in midfield during the club's promotion bid in 1985–86, before a broken leg in a pre-season friendly against Doncaster Rovers in July 1986 effectively ended his career, with Doyle retiring in 1987.

 Later life

 Following his retirement, Doyle settled in Peterborough and lived and worked there up until his death.
 He died on 26 February 2019, at the age of 65.
+As of 2025, Doyle’s grandson, Billy Whelan, is part of the Peterborough United Pre Academy set up.